AnyChart/docs.anychart.com/Maps/Visualisation.md

 #### Using DistinctColors

 The difference between this coloring option and previous ones is fully independence of regions' colors.
-You might want one series to be colored with a gradient and another one with a plain color, and the {api:anychart.palettes.DistinctColors}**.DistinctColors**{api} method is able to do that.
+You might want one series to be colored with a gradient and another one with a plain color, and the {api:anychart.palettes.DistinctColors}DistinctColors{api} method is able to do that.

 ```
     // Creates palette